EBISPOT/ols4/README.md

 ## Running Solr and Neo4j using Docker

+First install the latest version of Docker Desktop if you are on Mac or Windows.
+This now includes the `docker compose` command.
+If you are on Linux, make sure you have the `docker compose` plugin installed (`apt install docker.io docker-compose-plugin` on Ubuntu).

-You will need a config file, which configures the ontologies to load into OLS.
+You will need a config file, which configures the ontologies to load into OLS4.
 You can provide this to `docker compose` using the `OLS4_CONFIG` environment variable.
 For example:

 	export OLS4_CONFIG=./dataload/configs/efo.json